electerious/fsify/README.md

 ### Temporary structure with manual cleanup

 Temporary structures can be cleaned up manually by calling the `cleanup` method on the instance.
-This is useful if you want to create a temporary structure and remove before the process exits.
+This is useful if you want to create a temporary structure and remove it before the process exits.
 The cleanup happens synchronously.

 ```
 dirname/